offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                      "m/z"
 ```

 A typical use-case for mass spectrometry is non-ribosomal peptide sequencing.
-Since the ribosome / genetic code isn't involved in the creation of the peptide, its sequence can't be determined just by looking at the organism's DNA.
-For example, given a sample containing multiple instances of the linear peptide NQY, the mass spectrometer will take each instance of NQY and randomly break the bonds in the chain that holds its amino acids together:
+Since the ribosome / genetic code isn't involved in the creation of non-ribosomal peptides, a non-ribosomal peptide's sequence can't be determined just by looking at the organism's DNA.

+For example, given a sample containing multiple instances of the linear peptide NQY, the mass spectrometer will take each instance of NQY and randomly break the bonds between its amino acids:

 ```{svgbob}
 N ---- Q ---- Y   "(NQY not broken)"